 Are those reasons still valid today?

-If you were dealing with software licenses, then yes, maybe there could be a cost factor important enough to consider a mono-server, multi-tenant architecture, however Mautic Being Open source and free of any license costs, you can use as many copies as you need for the same cost, zero.
-The same applies for all the software you need to run Mautic, from the Linux OS, to the MySQL database, all the required components are FOSS (Free and Open Source Software).
+If you were dealing with software licenses, then yes, maybe there could be a cost factor important enough to consider a mono-server, multi-tenant architecture, however, Mautic Being Open source and free of any license costs, you can use as many copies as you need for the same cost, zero.
+The same applies to all the software you need to run Mautic, from the Linux OS to the MySQL database, all the required components are FOSS (Free and Open Source Software).

 Some years after, the availability of unlimited resources is cheap and convenient, the difficulty of managing thousands of parallel codebases is now practically zero, and the newer tools allow for very quick ways to test, deploy and rollback new versions of software in a completely automated fashion.

 Moving replicas of Mautic around from one server to another or even from one datacenter to another is a snap with modern technologies, making both scalability and portability an issue of the past, moving giganormous multitenant apps and their databases is complicated and troublesome.

 If you also take into account the multiple advances on container technology, where version deployment and version rollbacks are a core part of the orchestrator, native to and embedded in the core of the system; Replication has become a much better way to deal with multiple clients for almost every single type of APP but so much more for Mautic as a FOSS software.